code-Gambler/code-Gambler/README.md

 <h1 align="center">Hi 👋, I'm Steven</h1>
-<h3 align="center">I am a Full Stack Developer, currently in my Final Year studying Computer Programming Analysis studying at Seneca College</h3>
+<p align="left">I am a passionate and innovative software developer with a keen interest in leveraging technology to solve real-world problems.
+Currently pursuing a degree in Computer Programming & Analysis at Seneca Polytechnic, I have a solid foundation in object-oriented programming principles and web development technologies.
+My experience spans from developing dynamic web applications to contributing to open-source projects.</p>
 </p>

 <h3 align="left">Languages and Tools:</h3>